John Redwood: As a parliamentarian

+As a government minister

 In the government reshuffle of May 1993, Redwood was appointed to the cabinet as Secretary of State for Wales.
 He deferred some road-widening schemes in Wales because of suggested harm to the environment.

 Redwood committed a gaffe in 1993, when he attempted to mime to the Welsh national anthem at the Welsh Conservative Party conference, when he did not know the words.
 Redwood subsequently learned the anthem but, in August 2007, an unconnected news story on Redwood was illustrated with the same clip.
 This resulted in Conservative activists filing complaints, and as a result the BBC apologised to Redwood for airing the dated footage.

 In February 1995, he was at loggerheads with the Countryside Council for Wales, because he had decided to cut its grant by 16%.
-He also launched a scheme to provide more funding for popular schools with high numbers of applicants and concentrated extra expenditure on health and education services, away from administrative overheads.

-Redwood consequently gained a somewhat haughty reputation with apparent disregard for national feeling; this did not endear him further to some of the population, including when he returned £100 million of Wales's block grant to the Treasury unspent in 1995.
+Redwood consequently gained a somewhat haughty reputation with apparent disregard for Welsh national feeling; this did not endear him further to some of the population, including when he returned £100 million of Wales's block grant to the Treasury unspent in 1995.

-Leadership contests and subsequent career
+Leadership contests

 When John Major called upon his critics to "put up or shut up" and tendered his resignation to allow for a leadership challenge, Redwood resigned from the Cabinet, and stood against Major in the subsequent party leadership election on 26 June 1995.
 In the ballot held on 4 July 1995, Redwood received 89 votes, around a quarter of the then Parliamentary Party.
 Major received 218 votes, or two thirds of the parliamentary party vote.
-The newspaper The Sun had declared its support for Redwood in the run up to the leadership contest, running the front-page headline "Redwood versus Deadwood".
+The Sun newspaper had declared its support for Redwood in the run up to the leadership contest, running the front-page headline "Redwood versus Deadwood".

 When Major resigned as party leader following the General Election defeat of May 1997, Redwood stood in the resulting election for the leadership, and was again defeated.
 After being defeated in the third round with 38 votes to Kenneth Clarke's 64 and William Hague's 62, Redwood backed Clarke against Hague.

-Redwood was subsequently appointed Shadow Secretary of State for Trade and Industry by the victorious William Hague.
-He was appointed Shadow Secretary of State for the Environment, Transport and the Regions in June 1999, but was dropped in a mini reshuffle in February 2000, being succeeded by Archie Norman.

-Under Michael Howard, he was appointed Shadow Secretary of State for Deregulation.